the-events-calendar/the-events-calendar-category-colors/readme.txt

 3. The Events Calendar Category Colors with Legend Superpowers in action

 == Changelog ==

+= 3.5.1 =
+* fix for month view when using Events Calendar Pro

 = 3.5.0 =
 * renamed `Tribe_Events_Category_Colors_Extras::hide_default_week_background` to `Tribe_Events_Category_Colors_Extras::fix_default_week_background`, a bit more descriptive.